marcosrego-web/mr-utils/readme.txt

 4. Example of options that will apply when mouse hovering a block.
 5. Example of options that will only apply on phone devices.
 6. Using Mr.Dev.'s Framework allows to select which options will be available (reducing HTTP requests and file size).
+7. Mr.Dev.'s Framework allows to create custom utilities to select on the block editor.

 == Changelog ==

+= 0.1.2 =
+* Added font-family options (also compatible with custom utility classes added by Mr.Dev.'s Framework)

 = 0.1.1 =
 * Compatibility with Custom Utility Classes added by Mr.Dev.'s Framework.